git0802/GPS-Ttracks/README.md

 You MUST have both servers (backend + frontend) running for the projects to work.

-The backend API does use MongoDB database, which needs to be configured in a ".env" file inside "backend" folder.
+The backend API does use MongoDB database, which needs to be created and configured a ".env" file inside "backend" folder.

+this .env file must contain:

+DATABASE=string_to_connect_with_mongoDB
+DATABASE_PASSWORD=string_password_to_mongoDBs